A9B9/A9B9/README.md

-- 👋 Hi, I’m @A9B9
-- 👀 I’m interested in Computer scince, Computer networks , Linux, Hacking
+-Hi, I’m Noah, Networking Engineer , Web developer and Security Enthusisast -I’m interested in Computer scince, Computer networks , Linux, Hacking
-- 🌱 I’m currently learning Algorithms, Taking CCNP , and python
-- 💞️ I’m Trying to put Some python scripts For hacking
-- 📫 How to reach me ...

 <!---
 A9B9/A9B9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.